-- The TorGuard Kill Switch – Kill switches are an essential accessory for Kodi VPNs.
+- TorGuard Kill Switch.
+Kill switches are an essential accessory for Kodi VPNs.
 They ensure that if your VPN coverage fails for any reason, your internet connection drops as well.
 So there aren’t any gaps where private data can leak out.

-- Speed and server selection – Kodi users demand high speeds.
+- Speed and server selection.
+Kodi users demand high speeds.
 After all, it’s essentially a sophisticated streaming app.
 And TorGuard should deliver in this department.
-With 3,000 servers across the world, a quick server won’t be out of reach, and when you couple this with a P2P-friendly environment, smooth Kodi streams are frequently achievable.
+With 3,000 servers across 50+ countries, a quick server won’t be out of reach, and when you couple this with a P2P-friendly environment, smooth Kodi streams are frequently achievable.

-- Anonymous payment options – Subscribers to TorGuard can choose to pay in Litecoin, Bitcoin, and more cryptocurrencies, ensuring that your credit card details will not be logged anywhere.
+- Anonymous payment options.
+Subscribers to TorGuard can choose to pay in Litecoin or Bitcoin, ensuring that your credit card details will not be logged anywhere.

-- Zero logs – TorGuard have a very clear no logging policy, so you don’t have to worry about your VPN handing over folders crammed with your browsing history to the police.
+- Zero logs.
+TorGuard has a very clear no-logging policy, so you don’t have to worry about your VPN handing over folders crammed with your browsing history to the police.
 Your data belongs to you, and no one else.

-- Flexible apps – TorGuard isn’t restricted to Windows PCs.
-In fact, you can download it for a range of platforms, including Android and iOS.
+- Flexible apps.
+TorGuard isn’t restricted to Windows PCs.
+In fact, you can download it for a range of platforms, including macOS, Android, and iOS.
 And as we’ll see, installing it with Kodi isn’t too tricky.

 Are there any drawbacks about using a TorGuard Kodi combination?